blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

     updateAspectRatioForView(view, size: size)
 }
 ```

-Multiple [BBMMediaVideoPresenter](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/protocol_b_b_m_media_video_presenter_01-p.html)s may be registered simultaneously with shared [BBMEMediaManager](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_media_manager.html).
+Multiple [`BBMMediaVideoPresenter`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/protocol_b_b_m_media_video_presenter_01-p.html)s may be registered simultaneously with shared [`BBMEMediaManager`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_media_manager.html).
 This allows you to implement something like a floating video window without having to worry about moving the views between containers.
 You simply register and deregister presenters.
 The presenter with the highest priority will be automatically assigned the video feeds.
 Changing the priority of a previously registered presenter has no effect until you re-register the presenter.

 It is up to the application to correctly fit the video feed into the container.
 By default the video will fill the container.
 You must update the video feed frame manually in order to ensure the aspect ratio is properly preserved.
-This allows you to clip, letterbox or resize the feeds to any given preference.
-AVMakeRect(aspectRatio: size, insideRect: bounds) is provided in *AVFoundation* to do this automatically for you for the simple aspect-fit case.
+This allows you to clip, letterbox or resize the feeds to any given preference.  `AVMakeRect(aspectRatio: size, insideRect: bounds)` is provided in `AVFoundation` to do this automatically for you for the simple aspect-fit case.

 ```swift
 func updateAspectRatioForView(_ view: UIView!, size: CGSize) {